-- Weather: Check it before your hike, because this is the desert.
+- Weather: Check it before your hike to Havasu Falls, because this is the desert.
 Expect very high temperatures most of the year with extreme heat; expect significant temperature differences between day and night

-- Havasupai Trail map: Below is the trail map from the official Havasupai Tribe site, but it’s worth to have proffesional map of the area
+- Havasupai Trail map: Below is the trail map from the official Havasupai Tribe site, but it’s worth having professional map of the area

 Havasupai Packing List